 The Low Head Foghorn, at the mouth of the Tamar River, is a unique piece of Tasmania’s maritime history.

-It was restored in early 2000 by a group of volunteers and is sounded each Sunday at noon.
+It was restored in early 2000 by a group of volunteers.
 It is the only operational G-type diaphone in the world.

-Under ideal conditions the Foghorn can be heard approximately 30 km out to sea.
+Under ideal conditions, the Foghorn can be heard approximately 30 kilometres out to sea.
+The Foghorn is sounded each Sunday at noon.

 If you visit at another time please feel free to use the QR codes on the signage to experience this unique attraction.

 The associated Lighthouse was built in 1888, replacing the original 1833 convict-built structure.
 With an elevation of 43 metres, it dominates the headland.

 MembershipVisitor Information Centre